ShrutiGossain/Text-Analyzer/README.md

 Text Analyzer is the utility website to manipulate your text content in the way you want.

+# What it does

+<strong>Convert to Uppercase or Lowercase:</strong>

+This operation changes all letters in the text to either uppercase or lowercase, providing a standardized format for the text.

+<Strong>Copying Text:</strong>

+The text analyzer duplicates or replicates the given text, essentially creating a copy of the original content.
+<strong>Removing Extra Spaces:</strong>

+The text analyzer eliminates unnecessary spaces within the text, ensuring a cleaner and more consistent presentation.
+<strong>Clearing Text:</strong>

+This operation involves cleaning the text by removing special characters, symbols, or unwanted elements.
+It aims to retain only the essential alphanumeric content.

 ## How to get started?
 - clone the repo